 This shaking is what causes center-recoil rifle scopes to get damaged.

 Pellet guns, as opposed to air guns, fire round lead heavy metal ball bearings.
-These pellets experienced much lower pressure as opposed to firearms.

 On average, pellet guns launch a bb between 850 and 930 FPS, which is enough to injure or even kill if you aren’t careful!